cetz-package/cetz-plot/src/plot/comb.typ

   data
 ) = {

+  // Convert the input data into a sanitized format so that it isn't needed
-  let line-data = data.map(d=>(
+  // to store those keys in the element dictionary let line-data = data.map(d=>(
     x: d.at(x-key),
     y: d.at(y-key),
     style: if style-key != none {d.at(style-key, default: none)} else {style}, ))

-  let x-domain = (
+  // Calculate the domains along both axes let x-domain = (
     calc.min(..line-data.map(t => t.x)),
     calc.max(..line-data.map(t => t.x))